 Jesus started the church with imperfect people, and today, it is still filled with imperfect people, like you and I.

-This is only because of God’s incredible grace and mercy.
-It’s awe inspiring to think that He uses ordinary, broken human beings like us as vessels of his grace, to showcase his grace to a world in need of redemption.
+It’s only because of God’s incredible grace and mercy that He uses ordinary, broken human beings like us as vessels of his grace, to showcase his grace to a world in need of redemption.

 There’s only one thing I would change about my church……Me!